toreau/perl-presizely/README.md

 ### Auto width (aspect ratio preserved)

-One number to the right of an 'x' sets a specific height and calculates the width based on aspect ratio.
+One number to the right of an `x` sets a specific height and calculates the width based on aspect ratio.

 ```
 http://127.0.0.1:3000/x1024/http://example.com/image.jpg